 The Benjamin Franklin Medals are awarded annually and span seven disciplines of science and engineering: chemistry, civil and mechanical engineering, computer and cognitive science, earth and environmental science, electrical engineering, life science, and physics.
 Recipients of the Benjamin Franklin Medals receive an honorarium of $10,000 per award.
 Nominations for the Benjamin Franklin Medals are accepted at any time.

-The Bower Award and Prize for Achievement in Science – Nominations Welcome
+The Bower Award and Prize for Achievement in Science – Nominations Period Closed

 The Bower Award and Prize for Achievement in Science is presented for outstanding achievement in a different, predetermined field of interest each year.
 As stipulated by the will of Henry Bower, this award includes a $250,000 cash prize.
-Nominations for the Bower Award and Prize for Achievement in Science are accepted through May of the year prior to the award presentation.
+The theme of the 2022 Bower Award and Prize for Achievement in Science is Decision-Making.

 The Bower Award for Business Leadership – Nominations Welcome